Hermann Marx: Early life and family

 Hermann Marx was born in Elberfeld, Germany, around 1881, into a Jewish family.
 He emigrated to the United Kingdom and became a naturalised British citizen in 1906.
-He married Lisbet, who was born in Germany, and had children Erica, Ursula, and Robin.
+He married Lisbet, who was born in Germany, and had children Paul (deceased in WW2), Erica, Ursula, and Robin.

 Career

 Marx joined the stockbrokers Nelke, Philips & Company at the age of 18 as a clerk.
 By the age of 26 he was a partner in the firm.
 The firm suffered difficulties during the First World War because of the German origin of some of its partners and its head Paul Nelke was not re-elected to membership of the London Stock Exchange.
 The firm was dissolved in 1917 and Nelke formed a merchant banking firm of the same name but in 1921 that too was closed with the winding-up handled by Cull and Company, of which Marx was a director.

 Cull had been founded in 1921 by Nelke's son-in-law Gilbert Russell, with Hugh Micklem, Anders Cull, and Hermann Marx.
 All were former oil jobbers apart from Marx who brought financial creativity to the firm and was the only Jew.
 Based in Throgmorton Avenue, the firm's major clients included mining magnate and bibliophile Chester Beatty and his company Selection Trust, chemical company British Celanese, textile firm Courtaulds, and businesses with interests in Venezuelan oil.
 Cull floated Ultramar on the stock exchange and did business with petroleum magnate and art collector Calouste Gulbenkian.
 James Bond author Ian Fleming worked there from 1933 to 1935.

 Marx had a reputation for shrewdness and expertise in structuring financial deals.
 In 1934, he was the partner at Cull responsible for structuring the issue of preference shares in the commodity brokers James and Shakespeare, which Cull also underwrote.
-James and Shakespeare soon afterwards went bankrupt in what became known as the "pepper scandal" when it was revealed that the firm had built up huge debts as part of a failed attempt by John Harrison and Garabed Bishirgian to corner the market in white pepper.
+James and Shakespeare soon afterwards went bankrupt in what became known as the "pepper scandal" when it was revealed that the firm had built up huge debts as part of a failed attempt by John Howeson and Garabed Bishirgian to corner the market in white pepper.
 Both men and one other were jailed in 1936 for publishing a false prospectus which made no mention of the word "pepper".
 Many Mincing Lane commodity brokers in London, who had lent the firm money, were threatened with bankruptcy and only saved after the governor of the Bank of England ordered a bail-out of the affected firms in order to avoid wider financial contagion.

 Cull and Company was acquired by Morgan Grenfell and Company in 1943.